webplatform/docs/css/properties/z-index/index.md

 }}
 }}
 {{Notes_Section
+|Usage=The z-index property controls the “z” dimension dimension, stacking (layering) elements above or below others.
+Elements with a higher z-index appear closer to the viewer and overlap other elements in the same space, whereas a lower z-index makes them appear behind other elements, occupying the same space on the cartesian plane.
+Different browsers have different interpretations of z-index ordering, so beware.

+Remember that elements that are overlapped in this way are reachable by keyboard users and screen readers, which usually is confusing.
+Consider hiding (using <code>display:none;</code>) any completely invisible elements.

-|Usage=This property only works with elements that are positioned '''absolute''', '''relative''', or '''fixed'''.
+This property only works with elements that are positioned '''absolute''', '''relative''', or '''fixed'''.
-|Notes=If two objects have the same '''z-index''', they are stacked according to their source order.
+|Notes=If two objects have the same '''z-index''', they’re stacked according to their source order.

 An element with a positive z-index will be placed above an element that does not have a defined z-index.
 An element with a negative z-index will be placed below an element with no defined z-index.